 Bill’s most recent position was Deputy City Manager of Santa Fe, New Mexico.
 Since retiring eight years ago, he has served as a pro-bono mediator in metro court, been an active board member of several non-profits and been very active in the Democratic Party before being elected a New Mexico State Senator, District 18, in 2016.

-Diane E. Albert, PhD, JD - Board Member
+Diane E. Albert, PhD, JD - Secretary, Board Member

 Diane E Albert, PhD is a US registered patent attorney and is licensed to practice law in New Mexico.
 She is a member of the U.S. Patent Bar and the NM State Bar.